What’s more important, experience or education?

 How you manage the wealth your startup generates is important for growing your business, hiring employees, spending what you make efficiently, staying legal and compliant, and more.

-And as your own wealth (hopefully!) grows along with the success of your startup, it becomes more important than ever that you know how to manage it to reach your personal goals alongside your professional ones.
+And as your own wealth (hopefully!) grows along with the success of your startup, everything from asset management to estate planning becomes vital if you want to reach both your personal and financial goals.

 4 Wealth Management Tips for Running Your Startup